aninaredla/ReviewSentimentAnalysis/README.md

-# ReviewSentimentAnalysis
+# Project Goal
-Evaluating Sentiment Analysis performance on bank customer reviews in India and North America.
+Evaluating Sentiment Analysis performance on bank customer reviews in India and North America using python NLP.

 ## Dataset Summary
 The project utilized customer reviews from both Indian and hypothetical North American banks.
 These datasets included varied feedback on banking services, enabling a comparative analysis of sentiment classification.